If you’re new here, learn about me and what this site’s about. Then, you can read my first and second experiments for context.

 A mistake I made on Roasty, in the beginning, was not being aggressive with collecting emails.
 Since we rebranded Roasty in December 2016, we’ve created popups (with a paid version of SumoMe), “Welcome Matts” (custom), and slick AJAX embeddable opt-in boxes (also custom).

 I will reuse a lot of that code on Brew Cabin, but probably not the “Welcome Matt” because we don’t have the traffic yet.

 For sending emails, I don’t have a strategy yet.
 I don’t have a publishing schedule nailed down either.
 But let’s say we decide to publish a new article every Wednesday, then I would just hook up an RSS feed to Mailchimp.

-If we decide not do be on a publishing schedule, then the emails will have to be custom created each week.
+If we decide not to be on a publishing schedule, then the emails will have to be custom-created each week.
 However, I’d like to send an email once a week.

-And in the near future I’ll create a email automation for new subscribers, but I don’t have any plans yet.
+And in the near future, I’ll create an email automation for new subscribers, but I don’t have any plans yet.

 As a reminder, this will be an ongoing experiment.
-So there’s no deadline to getting things up and running.
+So there’s no deadline for getting things up and running.
 But, I’d like to get the site launched by early February 2017.